Please note that the Hard Hat rules have been updated:

 1 How is the team selected?

-Participants go through a rigorous selection process in which they have to attend clinics and shows to ensure they are not only a good rider but that they are dedicated and willing to take part.
+Participants go through a rigorous selection process in which they must attend training clinics and shows, before the selection weekend, to ensure they are not only a good rider but that they are dedicated and willing to take part.
 They must take part in fundraising events for the both the squad and also for themselves.
 Selection is also about character and whether they are a good team player.
-The final selection is done by the coach from the USA to ensure fairness and to ensure there are no conflicts of interest.
-Following the final team selection all team members, including reserves, are then required to continually provide regular videos of their riding to the USA coach in preparation for selection for different disciplines.
+The final selection is done by the appointed coach (usually from out with the UK) to ensure fairness and to ensure there are no conflicts of interest.
+Following the final team selection all team members, including reserves, are then required to continually provide regular videos of their riding to the coach in preparation for selection for different disciplines.

 2 Do the squad members have to own their own horses?